-We use a new estimator for causal effects developed by Diamond and Persson (2016) to estimate the effects of the InnoCom policy on profitability and tax revenues.
-We find persistent and statistically significant effects of the InnoCom program on future productivity and profitability.
-While increases in profitability lessen the fiscal cost to the government, we find large fiscal costs of increasing productivity.
-In particular, raising productivity by 1% requires a reduction in corporate tax revenues of 5.3%.
+R&D. While the effects of the program on profitability lessen the fiscal cost of the government, we find that raising productivity by 1% cost the government a 5.3% decrease in corporate tax revenues.
 Finally, we recover the structural parameters of the model, including the long-run effect of R&D investment on profitability that is implied by the bunching and evasion responses.
 We find this "revealed preference" estimate of the productivity effects of R&D investment has a similar magnitude to our other estimates.